How to boot the Samsung Galaxy S7 modem with plain Linux kernel interfaces only

 The open-source libsamsung-ipc from the Replicant project handles the boot and communication processes for a number of (older?)
 Samsung handsets, but not the Galaxy S7.
 Once a modem is booted, libsamsung-ipc passes higher-level protocol messages back and forth between the modem and libsamsung-ril, which layers Android telephony support atop the device-independent abstraction that libsamsung-ipc provides.

-Generally, modems are booted by a combination of ioctl
+Generally, modems are booted by a combination of ioctl calls and

 uploads of firmware blobs, with specific start addresses and blob